Stofbrew/endoflife/index.md

 If you are seeing a counsellor as part of a mental health care plan, or if you are recieving a Centrelink payment, you may be eligible for subsidies for seeing mental health professionals.
 For more information.

-counselling (mental health care plans)
 If you are Aboriginal or a Torres Strait Islander, you might be able to get support to pay for the funeral.
 See [this link](link location)

 ## 4. Get a death certificate – after the funeral
-Death certificates are used for a whole host of things – cancelling and transferring services, family history.
-A death certificate is the official record of a persons death.
+A death certificate is the official record of a person's death.
+It can be used to prove that a death has occurred, which is important when you are:

-These are the requirements for a death certificate:
-- you must be next of kin or executor of the estate(ID)
-- it must be after the funeral
+- cancelling and transferring services
+- executing a will
+- making an insurance claim
+- claiming superannuation.

+You funeral directors will usually submit the forms required to get a death certificate, and the certificate will be sent to you through the mail.
+Because a death certificate records where someone is buried or cremated, you can't get a death certificate until after the funeral.

+You can request a death certificate online through [Births, Deaths, and Marriages.](bdm link)

 Births, Deaths and Marriages charge $x for a death certificate.
 They take [up to three weeks] to arrive.
 For more information about death certificates, visit [Births, Deaths, and Marriages] (link).

 ## 5. Cancel or transfer services – after the funeral

-Cancelling services can take a long time
+Cancelling services can take a long time.

 Make sure you get a whole heap of copies of the death certificate, as many services will need a certified copy (a copy that is signed off by a Justice of the Peace [link]) to cancel or transfer services.